gdasson/notification-controller/docs/spec/v1beta1/providers.md

 ### Git commit status

-The GitHub, GitLab, Bitbucket, Bitbucket Server, and Azure DevOps provider will write to the commit status in the git repository from which the event originates from.
+The GitHub, GitLab, Bitbucket, and Azure DevOps provider will write to the commit status in the git repository from which the event originates from.

 {{% alert color="info" title="Limitations" %}}